ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 * "On Create" that runs once when you switch to this room or start a game in this room;
 * "On Step' that runs at each frame after any other On Step events of copies;
 * "On Draw" that runs at the very end of each frame;
-* and "On Leave' that is run when you either switch to another room or remove a nested room from the stage.
+* and "On Leave" that is run when you either switch to another room or remove a nested room from the stage.

 We will do the following to spawn new pipes through time: